HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/collecting_bananas/report.md

 # Design Choices
 The following provides a quick explanation of the project stucture and implementation choices.
-We will use Q-Learning.
+We will use Deep-Q-Learning.
 For more information on DQN, please refer to this [link.](https://towardsdatascience.com/self-learning-ai-agents-part-ii-deep-q-learning-b5ac60c3f47).

 ## High Level Structure
 ![High Level Stucture](images/structure.png)